hmac/kite/README.md

 ### Warnings

-Lam will have a small set of sensible warnings, all of which are enabled by default.
+Kite will have a small set of sensible warnings, all of which are enabled by default.
 These include:
 * Incomplete pattern matches
 * Unused variables